The EuroJackpot Lottery Frequently Asked Questions

 Despite the numerous products available online which claim that you can use anything from your star signs to complex computer software to predict the winning lottery numbers there is no scientifically proven method of pre-determining them accurately.
 However, you can improve your chances of winning more money by using simple logic!

 Because a large majority of lotto players choose their lucky numbers based on important calendar dates if you only pick numbers over 31 then you will mathematically improve your chances of winning more money.
 How?
-Because if you do win your chances of sharing the prize are much less than they would be playing days of the month!
+Because if you do win your chances of sharing the prize are much less than they would be betting days of the month!

 Of course there are also quite a few veteran players who only choose numbers.
 If you want to really have the best chances of a maximizing your winnings then you should use a random number generator which are widely available and mean your ticket numbers are truly random and therefore less likely to be shared by other players.